yusuke-satani/DS400_capstone/README.md

 These words are automatically stored in the Anki flashcard app, eliminating the need for manual flashcard creation and helping users study Japanese more efficiently.

+## How to use it

 ![gif_rydeen](https://github.com/user-attachments/assets/1946e901-d866-4e5c-ac14-fda10decb5e9)

+※"vulnerble" in the sentence is translated in　脆弱(level: high), 弱い(level: elementary)

 ### Software
 1. MeCab: An open-source text segmentation library for Japanese written text.
 It provides fast and accurate morphological analysis of Japanese sentences.